Rock Radio Heaven (M)

 Stations: CKFH, CKEY, CKFM, CJBC Toronto

 Notes: Hosted "All That Jazz" for years at CKFM.
-A 34-year broadcast veteran, his career all-but ended when - thinking the microphone was off - he repeated a racist remark on the air at CKFM on July 31, 1982.
+A 34-year broadcast veteran, his career basically ended when - thinking the microphone was off - he repeated a racist remark on the air at CKFM on July 31, 1982.
 A broken man, he died a few months later of a heart attack.

 DON MacKINNON